ben-ryder/localful/docs/encryption/specification.md

 - A real world application using this system is [Athena](https://github.com/ben-ryder/athena).

 ## Possible Improvements
 - How would the specification in use and encryption method be updated once deployed in a real application?
+This is partly covered in the migration docs but could be made clearer here.
 - Consider using `XChaCha20+Poly1305` for encryption?
 (Using [libsodium-wrappers](https://www.npmjs.com/package/libsodium-wrappers)?)
 - Server uses traditional password system.
 Could use Secure Remote Password (SRP) protocol instead?
+- Salt used in `account key` derivation is not random, but is at least unique.
+Should I used a truly random `salt` or `salt + random seed` value instead?
+  - I would then have to upload this to the server or make the user store two secrets.
+  - If stored on server, would need an API route to retrieve this on sign in.
+This route would have to be public or protected by 2FA?
+This would be like Standard Notes
+  - If user needs two secrets, this would be like 1Password's two-secret system.
+  - Any dramatic complexity added to sign up would have to be implemented in all applications using Localful.

 ## Credits
 The method of splitting the derived `user key` into `master encryption key` and `server password` was inspired by the [Standard Notes 004](https://github.com/standardnotes/snjs/blob/main/packages/snjs/specification.md) specification.